 Table of Contents

-Ari, a hip neighbourhood in North Bangkok, is growing into somewhat of a cafe heaven.
+Ari, a hip neighbourhood in North Bangkok, is becoming a cafe haven.
 Oh!
 Vacoda Cafe & The Fruit Bar Club is one under-the-radar gem to add to your cafe-hopping list, especially if you’re not in the mood to face the traffic congestion in town.
-This retro-inspired cafe offers old-school 1980s vibes combined with Japanese influences, plus an avocado-themed menu to spice things up.
+This quaint cafe offers old-school 1980s vibes combined with Japanese influences, alongside an avocado-themed menu to spice things up.

 Address: 1, 1 Ari Samphan 4 Alley, Phaya Thai, Bangkok 10400, Thailand